tylthal/spacegame/README.md

 A high-fidelity space combat simulator utilizing Three.js for 3D rendering and MediaPipe Hands for zero-latency gesture control.

+## Quickstart

+1. Install dependencies: `npm install`
+2. Start the dev server: `npm run dev`
+3. Open the provided localhost URL (Vite defaults to `5173`) in a Chromium-based browser.
+WebGL2/WebGPU and webcam access are required for gameplay.

+For production-style checks, run `npm run build` to type-check and bundle the project.

 ## Project Architecture

 ### 1. Neural Link (Hand Tracking)